 Priority should be given to elderly guests or those with a disability that affects their mobility.
 As a courtesy to our guests, we ask individuals carrying beverages on the elevators to ensure they have the appropriate lid on the container whenever possible.

 The Toronto Blue Jays are happy to provide wheelchairs to transport fans that may require assistance to and from their seats upon their arrival at Rogers Centre.
-Guests are asked to request an Ambassador who will gladly meet them at our Accessible Support Entrance located at Gate 7 with a wheelchair and ensure they receive the appropriate attention.
-Please note, guests are unable to remain in wheelchairs throughout the game due to a limited supply.
-Any inquiries concerning accessible seating should be directed to the Blue Jays Ticket Office at 416-341-1234.
+A Guest Experience Ambassador can meet guests at our Accessible Support Entrance located at Gate 7 and ensure they receive the appropriate attention.
+Please note, due to the limited number of wheelchairs, guests are not able to remain seated in them for the entire event.
+Rogers Centre does not provide wheelchair rentals.
+Ticket Office at 416-341-1234.
+If you would like to arrange for a wheelchair escort, or to have an Ambassador assist you in getting to your seats, please visit bluejays.com/wheelchairescorts.